industrial-edge/qr-code-scanner/docs/Implementation.md

 ## Publishing Code to Databus

-After the QR Code is scanned and read by the application it is published to the S7 Connector topic of the IE Databus.
-As the IE Databus is based on a MQTT Broker the python library **paho-mqtt** is used to publish values on the IE Databus.
+After the QR code is scanned and read by the application it is published to the OPC UA Connector topic of the IE Databus.
+As the IE Databus is based on a MQTT broker the python library **paho-mqtt** is used to publish values on the IE Databus.

-This library can be import by: **import paho.mqtt.client** **as** **mqtt**
+This library can be imported by: **import paho.mqtt.client** **as** **mqtt**

 ### Initializing MQTT client

-Before publishing data to the IE Databus the MQTT Client needs to be initialized, the connection to the broker established and the loop for accessing the broker started.
-As the IE Databus is protected by user and password the credentials needs to be set before connect to the broker.
+Before publishing data to the IE Databus the MQTT client needs to be initialized, the connection to the broker established and the loop for accessing the broker started.
+As the IE Databus is protected by user and password the credentials need to be set before connecting to the broker.

 **Excerpt from main.py:**